-An esophagogastroduodenoscopy (EGD) test is performed to examine the lining of your esophagus.
-The esophagus is the muscular tube that connects your throat to your stomach and the upper part of the small intestine.
+The esophagus is the muscular tube that connects your throat to your stomach.
+The duodenum is the upper part of your small intestine.

-An EGD test is administered by passing a small camera on a tube (called an endoscope) down the throat and along the length of your esophagus.
+An endoscope is a small camera on a tube.
+An EGD test involves passing an endoscope down your throat and along the length of your esophagus.

 - vomiting blood

 - pain in your upper abdomen

 - unexplained weight loss

 - a feeling of fullness after eating less than usual